 - NF1.
 The NF1 gene is located on chromosome 17.
 This gene produces a protein called neurofibromin that helps regulate cell growth.
 The mutated gene causes a loss of neurofibromin, which allows cells to grow uncontrolled.

 - NF2.
 The NF2 gene is located on chromosome 22, and produces a protein called merlin (also called schwannomin), which suppresses tumors.
 The mutated gene causes a loss of merlin, leading to uncontrolled cell growth.

 - Schwannomatosis.
 So far, two genes are known to cause schwannomatosis.
 Mutations of the genes SMARCB1 and LZTR1, which suppress tumors, are associated with this type of neurofibromatosis.

 The biggest risk factor for neurofibromatosis is a family history of the disorder.
-About half of people with NF1 and NF2 inherited the disease from the affected parent.
-People with NF1 and NF2 that don't have affected relatives likely have a new gene mutation.
+About half of people who have NF1 and NF2 inherited the disease from an affected parent.
+People who have NF1 and NF2 and whose relatives aren't affected are likely to have a new gene mutation.

 Complications of NF1 include:

 - Neurological problems.
 Learning and thinking difficulties are the most common neurological problems associated with NF1.
 Uncommon complications include epilepsy and the buildup of excess fluid in the brain.